mviseu/Cpp_primer/README.md

 void manip(int, int);
 double dobj;

-//conversion from char to int is integral promotion rank 3 manip('a', 'z');
+//conversion from char to int is match through integral promotion manip('a', 'z');
-//conversion from doubles to int of rank 4 manip(55.4, dobj);
+//conversion from doubles to int is match through arithmetic conversion manip(55.4, dobj);

 //the first function has matching precedence.